Common questions about your first telehealth appointment

 Keeping healthy should be simple, and at nib we’re passionate about making it as easy as possible to look after yourself.
-That’s why we offer coverage for telehealth appointments1 for services including physiotherapy, dietetics and psychology.2
+That’s why we offer coverage for telehealth appointments1 for services including physiotherapy, dietetics and psychology2 and discounts on GP telehealth bookings for members who book a telehealth consult with a GP (or doctor) through our partner hub.health.

-When it comes to booking a telehealth appointment for the first time, you might have a few questions.
+When it comes to booking your first telehealth appointment, you might have a few questions.
 Will I get the same result as an in-clinic consultation?
 Will I be speaking with a real person or a robot?
 How does it all work?

 So, we reached out to a range of health professionals who offer telehealth consultations to find out eight things you can expect from your first appointment - and they all promise, there’s not an Optimus Prime, Rosie or R2D2 in sight.